d3fe4ted/OnHold/README.md

 # OnHold
-This is a homeholder I coded in 2 hours for fun, no menus all the commands you need to know all on the dashboard.
+This is a simple 164 line homeholder I coded in 2 hours for fun, no menus all the commands you need to know all on the dashboard.
+Holds basic home connections such as spectrum, at&t, xfinity, centurylink and more.

 <div>
   <h2>Requirements</h2><lu>